 The painting frightened me.

 Master said it was a good sign.
 A great omen.
 Uk-Olak-Ken had blessed us with this message.
-It meant that the dead will come to us soon, come and take us to the summerlands where we will be happy and no longer dependent on this crust of a world.
+It meant that the dead will come to us soon, come and take us to the summerlands where we will be happy and no longer dependant on this crust of a world.

 I felt sick and queasy, as I realized Master was wrong.
 This was a warning.
 The dead were preparing for war.
 They wanted to destroy us.
 They were jealous of our flesh and lives and they wanted to take our skin and wear it, steal our beating hearts and use them to pump the blood of life into their own dead bodies.

 I slept in the garden after that incident.